shandianchengzi/rt-thread/bsp/stm32/stm32f746-st-nucleo/README.md

 ![board](figures/en.high-perf_nucleo-144_mbed.jpg)

-The ST Zio connector, which extends the ARDUINO® Uno V3 connectivity, and the ST morpho headers provide an easy means of expanding the functionality of the Nucleo open development platform  with a wide choice of specialized shields.
+The ST Zio connector, which extends the ARDUINO Uno V3 connectivity, and the ST morpho headers provide an easy means of expanding the functionality of the Nucleo open development platform  with a wide choice of specialized shields.